AnthonyBlankley/hello-world/README.md

-# hello-world
-My name is Anthony, and I really want to learn and combine programming, especially in bioinformatics with my knowledge of Biopharmaceuticals to develop new medicine for people in this world.
+My name is Anthony, and I really want to learn and combine programming with the church and science to develop life-changing techologies.